All Segal objects are generalised monads in spans: Global saturation for the cell category

-As a strict pushout of $1$-categories is computed by taking respective pushouts of the sets of objects and of the sets of morphisms, one can indeed recognise in~\cref{eq:theta-elem-slice-pushout} a strict pushout of three versions of~\cref{eq:theta-elem-slice-over-globe}. \end{proof}
+Since the Grothendieck construction takes colimits of presheaves (of sets) to strict colimits of $1$-categories, and our slices are categories of elements as in~\Cref{lemma:descript-elem-slices-theta}, one can indeed recognise in~\cref{eq:theta-elem-slice-pushout} a strict pushout of three versions of~\cref{eq:theta-elem-slice-over-globe}. \end{proof}

 \begin{pros} The algebraic pattern ${\op{\Theta}}^{\natural}$ is globally saturated. \end{pros}

 \begin{proof} Again, we can use the decomposition $T\simeq\cat{D}_{i_{1}}\amalg_{\cat{D}_{i^{\prime}_{1}}} \dots\amalg_{\cat{D}_{i^{\prime}_{p-1}}}\cat{D}_{i_{p}}$ since it is cofinal, so that all we have to prove is that